ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 As the moderation team, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
 If in the moderation team's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
 If they won't leave, we will remove them.

+## Other behavior and moderation team conduct

+We believe that community moderation is a two-way street, and questions about offending content or behavior will be addressed by us directly, and by the same extent, discussions about the conduct of the team, or level of disciplinary actions committed by the moderation team.
+We would rather you come to us first, than ask for forgiveness later.
+We don't have all the right answers, but if we can all treat this matter by remembering the human, we're damn certain we can make it fair to all.

 ## Moderation Team

 ### Contacting the Moderation Team